nus-cs2103-AY2223S2/ip/README.md

 > 'He who fails to plan is planning to fail' -- Winston Churchill

 DukePro is a task planner that is *free*, download it from [here](https://github.com/liujiayue314/ip/releases/tag/A-Jar).
-Programmers can also use it in intelliJ, by running `Duke.main`.
+Programmers can also use it in intelliJ, by running `main` method.

 It frees your mind of having to remember things you need to do.
 It's
 + Fast to install